 I am in Ljubljana, Slovenia at the moment for an academic conference, and I am falling in love!
 Why?
-Because much like my visit (and subsequent love affair) with Zadar, Croatia, a couple of years ago, I have found myself drawn to the countless graffiti hearts littered around the city.
+Because much like my visit to (and subsequent love affair with) Zadar, Croatia in 2016, a couple of years ago, I have found myself drawn to the countless graffiti hearts littered around the city.

 And so, you can imagine the joy I have found walking around the streets of Ljubljana where there are graffiti hearts at (nearly) every turn.

-Without someone to share the hearts with in real time, I found myself capturing as many as I could as photographs.
+Without someone to share the hearts in real-time, I found myself capturing as many as I could as photographs.
 That way, I can reflect on them later, or share them with others after the fact.
-Which is why I’m sharing several of them with you here.
+This is why I’m sharing several of them with you here.
 I hope that they bring a wee smile to your face, as they did to mine.